 Human beings prize novelty and originality.
 That’s just the way it is.
 We can fight it or we can find new and intriguing ways of presenting our stories.

-But it’s easy for the likes of *me* to say this … I see those cliches in the spec pile.
+But it’s easy for the likes of *me* to say this … I see those cliches in the spec pile, every day.
 How can writers keep track of those all-important cliches, in one place?

 This spoof script is based on my experiences as a script reader … So if you like it/find it useful, please make sure you share it with your writer friends!